uswds/uswds-site/pages/patterns/select-language/three-or-more-languages.md

           <ul>
             <li>Place the language menu button in the upper corner of the screen for consistency.
 If possible, flip the arrangement of the header for right-to-left languages.
 The language button should be positioned at the top right of the page for left-to-right languages and on the top left for right-to-left languages.</li>
             <li>Make the language access button a single, independent element.</li>
-            <li>Include the language dropdwn in the header so that it remains visible and in the same position as the user scrolls up and down a webpage if the website has a “sticky” or “fixed” header.</li>
+            <li>Include the language dropdown in the header so that it remains visible and in the same position as the user scrolls up and down a webpage if the website has a “sticky” or “fixed” header.</li>
             <li>Take users to an equivalent page that includes the same or similar content.</li>
             <li>Label the dropdown menu <code>Languages</code>.</li>
-            <li>Capitalize the name of each language (such as English, Spanish, or Vietnamese).</li>
+            <li>Capitalize the name of each language (for example, English, Español).</li>
             <li>Do order the languages alphabetically by the common, native language name (non-English version).
 For example:<br/>
-            عربى - Arabic<br/>
-            公司简介 - Chinese (Simplified)<br/>
+            عربى<br/>
+            公司简介<br/>
-            English - English<br/>
+            English<br/>
-            Español - Spanish<br/>
-            Français - French<br/>
-            Россия - Russian</li>
+            Español<br/>
+            Français<br/>
+            Россия</li>
-            <li>Alternatively, consider ordering the languages alphabetically in English or by population size if this approach has been validated by user testing.<br/>
+            <li>Consider including the English label for the language after the common, native language name if this approach has been validated by user testing.</li>
-            Arabic - عربى<br/>
-            Chinese (Simplified) - 公司简介<br/>
-            English - English<br/>
-            French - Français<br/>
-            Russian - Россия<br/>
-            Spanish - Español</li>
           </ul>
         </div>
       </div>